ballerina-platform/ballerina-release/release-notes/swan-lake-2201.1.0-release-note.md

 ##### Revamped `lang.decimal:round` function

-The function signature has been changed to have an extra `fractionDigits` argument  by which, you can specify the number of fraction digits of the rounded result.
+The function signature has been changed to have an extra `fractionDigits` parameter, by which, you can specify the number of fraction digits of the rounded result.
 When `fractionDigits` is zero, the function rounds to an integer.

 ```ballerina
 import ballerina/io;